liadollison/Msc-DataSci-SQL-Python/README.md

 ## SQL Project File Index
 1. SQL-2 Group Assignment PDF

+Includes all create and insert statements used to make our model as well as the required questions from the professor and the code used to answer them
 2. SQL II - Group 5 Assignment PDF

 3. SQL_Group_Assignment_Group 5

 ## SQL Project Description